 3. Assess your current talent pool.
 Do you have the requisite skills to leverage marketing technologies?
 Formulate a plan according to your needs to fill any holes with internal staff or outside resources.

 4. Identify areas of specialization where you need talent for marketing campaigns using marketing technology.
 It’s not enough to have general skills to get the best results.
 Consider that you wouldn’t hire someone who dabbles in HTML to develop a website.
-You would hire an experienced website developer.
+You would hire an experienced website developer or a webflow agency.
 Specialized skills are not an option in effective use of marketing automation systems.

 In this scenario, the best investment of your resources is to develop a plan for your marketing technology infrastructure before investing too heavily in inbound marketing campaigns.